DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Experiments

+\corr{From \cref{tab:main_mtl}, on the synthetic Synthia data} with perfect segmentation and depth labels, our model outperforms all baselines by large margins of up to $+5.69 \Delta_\text{SD}$ in \SD{} and up to $+5.75 \Delta_\text{SDN}$ in \SDN{}.
+In real Cityscapes data, having stereo depth pseudo labels, our model is outperformed by {\threewaysPADNet{}}, only in the \SD{} setup, and outperforms {\threewaysPADNet{}} in \SDN{}.
 The improvements of PAD-Net over MTL baselines confirm the benefit of self-attention mechanism~\cite{xu2018padnet}.
 Revisiting the ``3-ways'' architecture introduced in~\cite{hoyer2021ways} in a different context of multi-task learning, we observe a significant leap in performance of \threewaysPADNet{} over PAD-Net; the two models are only different in decoder design.
-Such result emphasizes the importance of decoder in MTL.
+This shows the importance of decoder in MTL.